Using Living Trusts As A Will Substitute

 USING A LIVING TRUST AS A WILL SUBSTITUTE

-Instead of leaving property to a loved one under your will, clients often create a “living trust” to get the job done.
-With a living trust, it is easier to change beneficiaries as well as who gets what, when you pass away.
-With a living trust, changes to your plans can be made more easily, than having to change your will.
+Instead of leaving property to a loved one under a will, clients often create a “living trust” to get the job done.
+With a living trust, it is easier to change beneficiaries, as well as who gets what when you pass away.
+Changes to a living trust can be made more easily than changes to a will.

-Some Background: A “trust” is a legal arrangement where the property is transferred to another (a trustee) to hold, on behalf of himself or someone else, who is referred to as a beneficiary.
-A trust is governed by a trust “agreement” which lays out how the property will be held, administered and distributed.
+Some Background: A “trust” is a legal arrangement where the property is transferred to another (a trustee) to hold on behalf of himself or someone else, who is referred to as a beneficiary.
+A trust is governed by a trust “agreement” that lays out how the property will be held, administered and distributed.
 Trusts can be set up for a variety of reasons.

-With a living trust, you are still considered the owner even though you have moved assets into a trust.
-The person who creates the trust is referred to as a settlor, creator or grantor; each of these terms means the same thing.
-The trustee holds, manages and distributes assets, to beneficiaries, per the instructions in a trust agreement.
+With a living trust, you are still considered the owner of the assets, even though you have moved them into a trust.
+The person who creates the trust is referred to as a settlor, creator or grantor – each of these terms means the same thing.
+The trustee holds, manages and distributes assets to beneficiaries per the instructions in a trust agreement.
 With a living trust, you remain the trustee while you’re alive.

-Will Substitute: Living trusts are often called “will substitutes” because if the property is owned by the trust, and left to a beneficiary under the trust agreement, you will not need a will to transfer the asset.
+Will Substitute: Living trusts are often called “will substitutes.”
+Here’s why: if the property is owned by the trust and left to a beneficiary under the trust agreement, you will not need a will to transfer the asset.
 That said, it’s a good idea to have a will anyway.
 Why?
 Just in case you have left property out of the trust by mistake.
 Typically, what’s known as a “pour over” will is what is used if you have a living trust.
-The pour over will pour over everything you own at death, to the living trust, to be distributed per instructions in the trust agreement.
+The pour over will pour over everything you own at death to the living trust to be distributed per instructions in the trust agreement.

-Advantages of a Living Trust: Following are the main advantages of creating a living trust during your life:
+Advantages of a Living Trust: The following are the main advantages of creating a living trust during your life:

-1. The trust can name a successor trustee so that if you become mentally impaired, while you are alive, that person can take over.
+- The trust can name a successor trustee so that if you become mentally impaired while you are alive that person can take over.